How you prepareBy Mayo Clinic staff

 - Consider having a friend or family member accompany you to help ask questions or take notes.

 If you decide to have a BRCA gene test done, prepare yourself for the emotional and social implications that learning your genetic status might have.
-Test results could also fail to provide you with clear-cut answers regarding your cancer risk, so you should be ready to face that possibility, too.
+Test results could also fail to provide you with clear-cut answers regarding your cancer risk, so you prepare to face that possibility, too.

 - Pruthi S, et al. Identification and management of women with BRCA mutations or hereditary predisposition for breast and ovarian cancer.
 Mayo Clinic Proceedings.
 2010;85:1111.